nclverse/docs-gen/README.md

 ## Usage

-Not intended for publice use.
-Might evolve in the future to a literate programming framework.
+Not intended for public use.
+Might evolve to a literate programming library in the future.

 ## License